aemullin/chat-app/README.md

  Installation: Fork or download this repository.
 Next, run 'npm install' in your terminal to install dependencies.

- How to use: After installing this repository, install Expo globally if you haven't already.
+ How to use: After installing this repository, install Expo globally by entering 'npm install --global expo-cli' in the terminal.
 Then start the app by entering 'expo start' in the terminal.
 Next open the app in an emulator or download the expo go app on your smart phone.